CatWithTail/rsyslog-nginx-clickhouse/README.md

 access.log files -> rsyslog -> clickhouse -> grafana.

 We choose rsyslog, because it's a  widely distributed software for the Linux, it's simple, flexible, has a specific module for the clickhouse and already installed in centos and ubuntu distributives.
+Rsyslog can send log's data and receive it from multiple systems, also it can parse data and use different rulesets for different kinds of logs.
+We choose clickhouse because it works fast for the "select" queries type, those we have to make to build graphics.
+Also, clickhouse can compress saved data, and clickhouse takes fewer resources then elasticsearch.

 ### 1. nginx setup: